Elearnmarkets - Financial Market Learning

 The three green candles’ real bodies cannot be higher or lower than the real body of the first candle.
 After the three candles, a long red candle is formed.
 The ending candle should be lower than the first, indicating a larger bearish trend.

-How to trade using Falling Three Method Pattern?
+How to Trade Using the Falling Three Method Pattern?

 Although the falling three methods is a bearish pattern, it is critical to have extra proof before trading it.
 You may need to wait for signal confirmation on occasion.
 The bears assume market control under ideal conditions once the last red candle of the descending three ways is created, but this scenario may alter in active trade.